kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 And so on — even with this non-ideal workaround, we could already do _a lot_ of different effects using this type of connection as a building block.

-This ability to connect elements visually that anchor positioning can be incredibly versatile, and we did not have anything like that available with just plain HTML&CSS before.
+This ability to connect elements visually can be incredibly versatile, and we did not have anything like that available with just plain HTML&CSS before.

 ### Using the Connections